Getty Images/iStockphoto

 Components of a data retention and destruction policy

-A data retention policy can be simple.
-A few paragraphs can be sufficient, noting the metrics discussed previously.
+To start, a data retention policy can be simple.
+A few paragraphs might be sufficient, noting the metrics discussed previously.
 Organizations can include more detail if necessary.
 The following is a policy outline that organizations can format to address data retention and destruction issues:

 • Introduction.
 States the fundamental reasons for having a data retention and destruction policy.